 This program could be better and produce better results with two changes.
 The Program desperately needs a lab assistant.
 The program needs new hands on trainers for refrigeration.
 We do not even have old hands on trainers for Refrigeration.
 We do have simulators on computers.

 This would be a good place to point out in this review that the trainers that I had planned in the 2004 review (students were to build them) never materialized.
 Needed help – lab assistant – it was more than one person could teach and oversee.
 We also needed money for materials.
-The need for people trained in this field is not going away. .
+The need for people trained in this field is not going away.
+Duplicate statement in #37 and add to op plan and/or equipment request form.

 Whether any activities will be planned in the operational plan for these things will be the decision of administration---it has been explained a couple of times before.